 Terry West, divisional chairman for the business group, reported a substantial increase in giving at earlier meetings, and indicated that his job was not through.

-Educational chairman Jim Doyle reported his collections almost \$950 over last year's drive in the school.
+Educational chairman Jim Doyle reported his collections up almost \$950 over last

 Robert Sincock, governmental chairman, reported no substantial gain.
 However, residential chairman Mrs. Leona Schomberger, reported an increase.